Early treatment can help prevent eclampsia, which is seizures caused by severe pre-eclampsia.

 Delivery of the Baby

-The only way to cure pre-eclampsia is to deliver the baby.
-The decision for delivery depends on a combination of factors, such as:
+The only way to cure this condition is to deliver the baby.
+The decision to do so depends on many things, such as:

 How many weeks along you are in your pregnancy

 The health of you and your baby

 Labor may happen on its own or it may be started by your doctor.
 If there are life-threatening problems for either you or your baby, a cesarean section may be done.
 During labor, you may need medicine to control your blood pressure and prevent seizures.

 Mild pre-eclampsia can often be managed with rest and medicine if the baby is close to term.
 Your doctor may advise medicines to:

 Help the fetus’ lungs develop if there is a chance it may be born too early

 Kumar A, Devi SG, Batra S, Singh C, Shukla DK.
 Calcium supplementation for the prevention of pre-eclampsia.

 Preeclampsia and high blood pressure during pregnancy.
 The American College of Obstetricians and Gynecologists website.
 Available at: ...(Click grey area to select URL) Updated May 2018.
 Accessed August 9, 2018.

 Pregnancy-induced hypertension.
 American Academy of Family Physicians Family Doctor website.
 Available at: ...(Click grey area to select URL) Updated April 1, 2014.
 Accessed August 9, 2018.